caraya/personal-blog/content/blog/grid-template-areas.md

 `grid-template-areas` is not a one-size-fits-all solution.
 Understanding its limitations is key to using it effectively.

-1. **Only Rectangular Shapes Allowed**: This is the biggest constraint.
+1. **It Only Works With Rectangular Shapes**: This is the biggest constraint.
 An area must be a perfect rectangle.
 You cannot create "L" or "T" shaped areas, which forces you to use line-based placement for more complex shapes
 2. **No Overlapping Elements**: The syntax does not allow grid items to overlap.
 If you need to stack elements (e.g., a caption over an image), you must use an alternative placement method
-3. **Verbosity and Maintenance on Large Grids**: To be valid, every single cell in your grid must be filled with a name or a `.` token.
-For a 12 column grid, this means every row definition will be long and tedious to update if you need to add or remove a track.
+3. **Verbosity on Large Grids**: To be valid, every single cell in your grid must be filled with a name or a `.` token.
+For larger grids, this means every row definition will be long and tedious to update if you need to add or remove a track.
-4. **Critical Accessibility Risks**: The ease of reordering your layout visually comes with a significant danger.
+4. **Accessibility Risks**: The ease of reordering your layout visually comes with a significant danger.
 CSS does not change the HTML's DOM order.
 Keyboard and screen reader users navigate based on the DOM.
-If your visual order (from grid-template-areas) diverges from your DOM order, you can create a confusing and inaccessible experience.
+If your visual order (from `grid-template-areas`) diverges from your DOM order, you can create a confusing and inaccessible experience.
 Always ensure your reading and tabbing flow remains logical.
-5. **Not for Dynamic or Auto-Placed Content**: grid-template-areas is designed for layouts where you have a known set of items to place explicitly.
+5. **Not for Dynamic or Auto-Placed Content**: `grid-template-areas` is designed for layouts where you have a known set of items to place explicitly.
 It is poorly suited for situations with an unknown number of items, like a photo gallery or a list of search results.
-In those cases, CSS Grid's auto-placement algorithm (grid-auto-flow) is the superior choice.
+In those cases, CSS Grid's [auto-placement algorithm](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_grid_layout/Auto-placement_in_grid_layout) (`grid-auto-flow`) is the superior choice.

 ## Conclusion